 Monte Largo Canyon in the Manzanos

-The hiking pages assume that you have a GPS unit and know how to use it.
+Most of the hiking pages assume that you have a GPS unit and know how to use it.
 While I provide coordinates for waypoints, errors are possible.
 Before you do any of these hikes, plot the waypoints (in Google Earth, for example) and study the route.
-Also, no hiking guide is a substitute for the right gear and common sense.
+Also, no hiking guide is a substitute for past experience, the right gear, and common sense.

 Many of these places don't have cell phone coverage so if you get yourself into trouble, be ready to get yourself out of it.